SamHulme1/Art-By-Jamie/README.md

 - I want to learn about who Art By Jamie is

 - I want to be able to contact Jamie to see if they want to collaborate or to ask them more in-depth questions(interview them)
-- I want to see their social media accounts so that I can follow and connect with them.
+- I want to see their social media accounts so that I can follow and connect with them
 ---
 #### User 2 Gallery/collector
 As a gallery, we want to be able to: